 So what are we to do?

-Devaluations are the major reason to invest in transferable point currencies instead of gathering points in a single program.
-If you were collecting Virgin points with the hope to take a big trip on Delta One, right now you’re in a world of hurt (and I’m sorry).
+Devaluations are the primary reason to invest in transferable point currencies instead of gathering points in a single program.
+This way, you have other options in case a program devalues without notice.

-I’d also warn against gathering points with the hope to redeem an award chart “sweet spot.”
+I’d also warn against gathering points with the hope of redeeming an award chart “sweet spot.”
 These are always the riskiest of any redemption because they’re always the first ones to go away when a program makes changes.
-You never want to be left at the whim of a single loyalty program because it looks like not even a global pandemic will keep them from devaluing points.
+You never want to be left at the whim of a single loyalty program because not even a global pandemic kept them from devaluing points.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.